bartekbugajski/trivia-for-two/README.md

 ### Prerequisites

-I have avoided using CocoaPods and in the future versions I would like to keep it like that.
+For the moment there is no CocoaPods and in the future versions I would like to keep it like that.
-HTML decoding though is proving difficult therefore I might be forced to use some Pods.
+However HTML decoding though is proving difficult therefore I might be forced to use some Pods.

 The same goes for the future version where I would like to setup a CoreDataMode, that would fetch a bunch of questions along with keeping a track of users, scores and dates.